peterkeen/nomic/README.md

 Nomic: The GitHub Edition
 =========================

+Nomic is a game wherein the point is to change the rules of the game.
+The [original paper](http://www.earlham.edu/~peters/writing/nomic.htm) goes to great depths explaining just why this is a fun and worthy use of time.
+Everyone should at least make a stab at reading that.

 Some meta-rules:

  * To join the game, create a fork, add yourself to the end of the player list, and submit a pull request.